Home ยป Recipes ยป Diet ยป Vegetarian ยป Baked Whole Halloumi with Apricots and Honey

 Description

-This baked whole halloumi with apricots and honey is easy, uses 5 ingredients and takes less than 20 minutes.
-It hits all the best sweet and salty flavour notes to make the perfect appetiser or light meal.
-It’s a bit of an all in one cheese board!
+This baked whole halloumi with apricots and honey is easy, uses 5 ingredients, and takes less than 20 minutes.
+It hits all the best sweet and salty flavor notes to make the perfect appetizer or light meal.
+It’s a bit of an all-in-one cheese board!

 Ingredients